Skip to main content

 A key challenge of being Early Career Academic is securing research funding.
 It is challenging to find research funding which supports practice-focused, policy-applied research, and applications can take up a lot of valuable time.
 Practice-focused research is obviously very important in planning, and is where the RTPI’s Early Career Research grant (ECR), of which I am a recipient, is so useful.

 Although I am working towards a larger, interdisciplinary grant application, securing smaller grants is a vital stepping stone for me as an Early Career Academic, including building research credibility.
-My ECR grant, Young People’s Attitudes Towards Car Dependency and Development: A Comparative Study of Inner-City and Rural-Urban Fringe Housing Projects in London and the West Midlands, has allowed me to hire an excellent Research Assistant, Audrey Chan, who has been very useful with data collection.
+My ECR grant, Young People’s Attitudes Towards Car Dependency and Development: A Comparative Study of Inner-City and Rural-Urban Fringe Housing Projects in London and the West Midlands, has allowed me to hire an excellent Research Assistant, Audrey Chan, who has been very helpful with data collection.
 The ECR grant is also more accessible than typical Research Council grants with a streamlined application process.

 Audrey Chan and Charles Goode on a site visit to Grand Union, Brent.
 The tour was led by St George including